-You’ll need this qualification is needed to become a care manager or advanced practitioner within the adult care sector of the health and social care industry.
+You’ll need this qualification to become a care manager or advanced practitioner within the adult care sector of the health and social care industry.

-You will develop knowledge, skills and management expertise for a range of settings including individuals’ own homes, supported accommodation, day care or residential accommodation.
-You could be working with individuals who are vulnerable, have learning disabilities, sensory and/or physical impairments or with individuals who require additional support.
+You’ll develop knowledge, skills and management expertise for a range of settings including individuals’ own homes, supported accommodation, day care and residential accommodation.
+You could be working with individuals who are vulnerable, or have learning disabilities, sensory and/or physical impairments, or with individuals who require additional support.

 How will I be assessed?